Bicol Express

 Note:

 On this particular recipe I have my ginger root sliced in larger pieces so I can remove them before serving.
-However if you want to serve yours with ginger root you may so by slicing it in smaller pieces (julliene).
+However if you want to serve yours with ginger root you may do so by slicing it in smaller pieces (julliene).

 My final thoughts: